-If you have qualifying children, you can get up to $6,044 in the Earned Income Credit (EIC).If you are a worker without children, you can get up to $487.
+If you have qualifying children, you can get up to $6,935 in the Earned Income Credit (EIC) for tax year 2022 (on the return you will file in 2023).If you are a worker without children, you can get up to $560.

-The Internal Revenue Service has a tool on their website to help you figure out how much you would get from the Earned Income Credit based on your income and family size.
+The Internal Revenue Service has a tool on their website to help you calculate how much you would get from the Earned Income Credit based on your income and family size.

 If you are not the parent of the qualifying child, you must be older than the child unless the child is totally and permanently disabled.
 If you live with the child and his or her parent(s), you can only claim the child if you have the required relationship, the parent chooses not to claim the child, and your adjusted gross income is higher than the parent with the highest adjusted gross income.

 How Do I Get the Earned Income Credit?

 You must file a tax return.
-If you were raising children, you need to file a Federal 1040 or 1040A (not the 1040EZ) income tax return.
+If you were raising children, you need to file a Federal 1040 or 1040SR income tax return.
 If you are a married couple, you must file a joint return.
 (See exception for separated parents below.)
 A qualifying widow or widower with a dependent child may use this status to file and claim the EIC.
 An unmarried parent who does not pay more than half of the costs for maintaining the family home can file as single and still claim the Earned Income Credit for a qualifying child who lived with him or her for more than six months of the year.
 You must also file a form called the Schedule EIC with your tax return.
 If you do not file the Schedule EIC, you will not get the Earned Income Credit.
 If you were not raising children, you do not have to file a Schedule EIC.

 What if I Am Self-Employed?

-Schedule C, Schedule SE, Form 1040, and Schedule EIC (if you were raising children in your home).
+Schedule C, Schedule SE, Form 1040 or 1040SR, and Schedule EIC (if you were raising children in your home).
 Call the IRS to get the forms or go online.
 You need to carefully include all income and expenses for your business.
 Gather all business related receipts, bank statements and mileage records to accurately fill out these forms.

 What If I Am a Permanent Resident Alien Who Is Working in the U.S.?

 The parent with whom the child lived for more than six months can file for the EIC, even if the other parent can claim the child as a dependent.
-The parent not living with the child may be able to get the smaller EIC for workers without qualifying children.
+The parent not living with the child may be able to get a smaller EIC for workers without qualifying children.